 Kristy has comprehensive experience in financial agreements, negotiating and litigating complex financial and parenting matters (including cases involving allegations of abuse, domestic and international relocations, recovery orders), intervention orders, child support, de facto claims, injunctive relief and restraining orders, divorce and spousal maintenance.
 She is a skilled negotiator, highly experienced at appearing in court and mediations, and recently instructed in a matter in the High Court in which our client successfully defended an appeal.
 In 2020, Kristy qualified as a Regulation 67B Arbitrator with AIFLAM.

 With a detailed knowledge of the Court processes and cases involved in family law, Kristy understands the financial and emotional impacts of litigation on parties and their children.
 Providing a high level of client care, Kristy is dedicated to achieving good commercial outcomes for her clients using methods that best suit their circumstances.

 Kristy serves as a committee member of the Executive, Courts Practice and Maintenance & Property Committees of the Family Section of the Law Institute of Victoria.
 The committees meet throughout the year to focus on issues relevant to family and children’s law including policy and law reform.
 Kristy also presents at various legal education seminars to members of the profession, accountants and statutory authorities on topics including third party rights in family law proceedings and disclosure obligations in financial and parenting matters.

-In 2021, Kristy was recommended by Doyle’s Guide as a leading family and divorce lawyer in Melbourne and a leading parenting and children’s matters lawyer in Victoria.
+In 2021 and 2022, Kristy was recognised by Doyle’s Guide as a leading family and divorce lawyer in Melbourne and a leading parenting and children’s matters lawyer in Victoria.
 In 2018-2020, Kristy was recognised by Doyle’s Guide as a family law rising star in Victoria.

 Paralegal/Personal Assistant: Steph Villani